Research

 This research area includes several of the other research areas/projects.

-Our lab will work in conjunction with our collaborators in order to produce new biomaterials in many different forms from nano fibers to hydrogels for a variety of tissue engineering purposes.
+Our lab works in conjunction with our collaborators in order to produce new biomaterials in many different forms from nanofibers to hydrogels for a variety of tissue engineering purposes.

 -